-By giving teachers a detailed rubric to work with during the curriculum evaluation process, your district can establish a common vision for what’s required from your chosen curriculum.
-This way, teachers involved in reviewing materials can base their decisions on both their specific instructional needs and the specific requirements of standards.
+By giving teachers a detailed rubric to work with during a curriculum evaluation, your district can establish a common vision for what’s required from your chosen curriculum.
+This way, teachers involved in reviewing materials can base their decisions on their instructional needs and the specific requirements of standards.
 Building a rubric based off of researched resources like IMET and EQuIP can be a great place to start.

 “It’s easier to lead teacher professional development around a rubric that’s grounded in curriculum standards and best practices.” said Massie.

 Supporting teacher committees with opportunities to pilot curricular options makes a big impact.
-In piloting your options with real teachers in your district, you’ll gain better insight into how each option will impact teaching and learning in classrooms.
+In piloting these options with real teachers in your district, you’ll gain better insight into how each option will impact teaching and learning.

 “During our piloting process, we wanted to make sure that we were vetting the core components of each curriculum,” said Massie.
 “We also learned how to support teachers and what did and didn’t work.
 So then, in implementation, we could take those ideas and really set ourselves up for success when applying the curriculum on a much larger scale.
 It was kind of like our own test classroom.”

-By piloting the curricula, teachers develop expertise on the options that translates into more teacher buy-in once your district makes a final decision.
+Teachers develop expertise on the options when they pilot curricula, and that translates into more teacher buy-in once your district makes a final decision.
 In promoting teacher input, piloting steers the curriculum review process toward a focus on pedagogy and content.

 Including community feedback

-To foster even more transparency during the review process, give stakeholders (including principals, parents, administrators, and teachers who are not otherwise involved in the adoption process) the opportunity to voice their opinions.
+To foster even more transparency during the review process, you can give stakeholders (including principals, parents, administrators, and teachers who are not otherwise involved in the adoption process) the opportunity to voice their opinions.